rajapiconnect1/RajPetCollar/README.md

-# Pet Collar Code Project
+# Pet Collar Code Project - Overview

-Swagger / SpringBoot / Derby
+This is the sample project created to showcase the apprach of developing API.

 Pre-requisites: The following should have been installed in your local machine and PATH and CLASSPATH should have been set appropriately.
-- Jav\swagger-spring-1.0.0.jar
+- Java

-Step5:
-Open browswer and type http://localhost:8080/rajapiconnect1/TestAPI/1.0.0

-This will open the application
 - Maven
 - git
+- Also ensure that port 8080 is available in local machine

-## Overview
+## Steps for execution

 Steps to execute the project